 UNCLASSIFIED (U)

 CRISIS CONTINGENCY PLANS:

 Consular Sections are advised to make contingency plans where feasible to have equipment, camera, photograph paper, printer, etc. for use during a crisis.
-The U.S. embassies in Bangkok and Colombo found this very useful in the wake of the 2005 South Asia Tsunami.
 (See 7 FAM 1800 Consular Crisis Management).

+UNCLASSIFIED (U)